Five British women are aiming to become the first

 Antarctica in November 2017.

-No team of women, from any nation, has attempted this feat before.
+No team of women, from any nation, has completed this formidable challenge.
 It is the ultimate opportunity to show that women

 have the mental strength and physical endurance to operate in the most hostile environment on earth.

-The Ice Maiden team will cover 1,700km using muscle-power alone, dragging a pulk and battling temperatures of -50°C
+The Ice Maiden team will cover 1,700km using muscle-power alone, pulling sledges and battling temperatures of -50°C

 and wind speeds of over 60mph during their three-month journey.

 to survive for up to 600km at a time.
-The Ice Maiden team are all serving in the British Army or Army Reserve.
+The Ice Maiden team are all serving in the British Army or Army Reserve and are following in the footsteps of Felicity Aston’s record-breaking solo Antarctic crossing in 2012.

 To inspire a new era of female expeditionary spirit,